belgattitude/soluble-japha/doc/index.md

 traditional approaches like REST should be considered and applied instead.

-That said, the bridge is a good, reliable and sometimes preferable alternative over REST for scenarios where a reasonable number of methods calls is intended.
+That said, the bridge is a good, reliable and sometimes preferable alternative over REST for scenarios where a reasonable number of methods calls is intended and where you want to keep control of the code on the PHP side.

 ## Support